 Budget counseling is when you meet with someone who can help you improve your finances.
 Many budget counselors work for nonprofit organizations, so you may be able to get assistance at no cost.

-Even if there’s a cost involved in working with a budget counselor, that doesn’t mean you should rule it out.
-When you’re dealing with large amounts of debt or chronic struggles with money management, working with a trained counselor is likely worth a small investment.
+Even if there’s a cost involved in working with a budget counselor or consumer credit counseling, that doesn’t mean you should rule it out.
+When you’re drowning in large amounts of debt or chronic struggles with money management, working with a trained counselor is likely worth a small investment.

 Types of guidance you can get from budget counseling

 Let’s talk about some of the types of help a budget counselor might be able to offer you.
-This way you can decide if it's the right choice for you.
+That way, you can decide if it’s the right choice for you.